wish/ctl/README.md

 ## Config
 Cluster level configs are cached.
 To update this cached data, run `ctl config fetch`.
 Sometimes you may need to delete the ctl config folder.
 This is normally at `$XDG_CONFIG_DIR/ctl` or `~/.config/ctl`.

+## Cron
+Most cronjob features can be accessed through the base ctl commands.
+The `ctl cron` command allows for diect manipulation of k8s cronjobs.
+You may see `ctl help cron` for more details.

 # Setup and Configuration
 This section refers to the optional setup on the server-side of configuration ctl for all users.
 To use the optional features of ctl, a ConfigMap should be added to clusters.